DardanIljazi/AR-Unity-Abstract-Quiz/README.md

 ```
 You can find examples of implementation in Assets/Quizz/Api/01Apis/.
-- Heroku api can work directly without any other component because it is already online (I am not the creator of this quiz).
+- Heroku api can work directly without any other component because it is already online
 - Quizawa api needs the backend (laravel) to be installed and launched according to the repo
 ```